Personality as a Risk Factor for Eating Disorders: How Therapy Can Help

 • Persistence

-Alongside the four temperaments are three characters:
+Alongside the four temperaments are three character traits:

 • Self-directedness